-Interventionalists using radial instead of femoral access say it significantly cuts bleeding complications, infection rates, readmissions and aids patient comfort and ambulation.
+Interventionalists using radial artery access instead of femoral access say it significantly cuts bleeding complications, infection rates, readmissions and aids patient comfort and ambulation.

 With a growing list of “never events” from the Centers for Medicare & Medicaid Services (CMS) that can significantly reduce reimbursements, there is a heightened interest in all areas of medicine to increase patient safety.
 In the cath lab physicians are looking for ways to reduce complications, and one method already in widespread use outside the U.S., is radial access instead of femoral access for PCI.

 Bleeding and infections at the femoral access site are frequent reasons for the readmission of patients who recently underwent an angiography or PCI.
 There are also issues with vascular closure of femoral access sites because of the size and pressure of the vessel.
 The location of the puncture site also ensures it will be under strain from patient movements, such as standing and walking.

 The transradial approach has been shown to reduce bleeding complications.
 When the femoral access approach is used, there is a 2.8 percent risk of bleeding or nerve damage, according to studies.
 A recent German study found about 2 percent of patients undergoing cardiac catheterization have femoral complications, including acquired femoral arterio-venous fistulas and arterial pseudoaneurysms (1).
 Most patients spend at least one night in the hospital to monitor any bleeding issues.
 More than 5,000 radial procedures have been performed at Baptist Cardiac & Vascular Institute, and the bleeding complication rate is only 0.3 percent and none suffered nerve damage.